-Credit Risk
+Credit risk

 Credit risk is the risk of financial loss to the Fund if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
 The Fund bears credit risk primarily on investing activities and bank balances.
-The Fund seeks to control its credit risks by applying monitored investment strategy as well as sound selecting of servicing banking partners.
+The Fund seeks to control its credit risks by applying monitored investment strategy as well as reasonable judgement in selection of servicing banking partners.
 The Fund may enter into secured financing transactions such as sale and repurchase agreements or purchase and resale agreements.
 For secured transactions involving repurchase and resale agreements the Fund is permitted to sell or repledge the securities held as collateral and use these securities to enter into securities lending arrangements or to deliver to counterparties to cover any short positions.

-The Fund has policies and procedures for the management of credit exposures.
-The maximum exposure to credit risk is generally reflected in the carrying amounts of financial assets in the statement of financial position and in unrecognized contractual commitments.
+The Fund has policies and procedures for the management of credit exposures (for recognised financial assets and unrecognised contractual commitments).

+The maximum exposure to credit risk is generally reflected in the carrying amounts of financial assets in the statement of financial position and in unrecognised contractual commitments.
 The impact of possible netting of assets and liabilities to reduce potential credit exposure is not significant.